G-companions on algebraic stacks and applications to canonical $\ell$-adic local systems on Shimura stacks: Main theorem for semisimple

-Here, $g$ is a surjection since $g$ is a universal homeomorphism, and that makes $f$ also a surjection by the snake lemma.

 Now assume that $\mathcal{X}$ is defined over an algebraically closed field.
-To study $f$, we first note that $\pi_1^h(\mathcal{X},x)$ and $\pi_1^h(\overline{\mathcal{X}},y)$ can be identified as $k$-points of the stabilizer group scheme of $x$ and the $k$-points of the stabilizer group scheme of $y$, respectively.
+To study $f$, we first note that $\pi_1^h(\mathcal{X},x)$ and $\pi_1^h(\overline{\mathcal{X}},y)$ can be identified as $k$-points of the stabilizer group scheme of $x$ and the $k$-points of the stabilizer group scheme of $y$, respectively (by \cite[Proposition 3.4]{noohi2002fundamental}).
 Moreover, for classifying stacks $B(G/S)$, where $G$ is a flat group space of finite presentation over $S$, the factorization Behrend constructed for it is $BG \to B(G/G^{\circ}) \to S$.
-Which shows that when $\mathcal{X}=B(G/S)$, the map $f$ is indeed induced by $G_x\to (G_x/G^{\circ}_x)$.
+Which shows that when $\mathcal{X}=B(G/S)$, the map $f$ is indeed induced by $G_x\to (G_x/G^{\circ}_x)$, so $f$ is surjective.
 To generalize that, it suffices to study the case where $\mathcal{X}$ is a residual gerbe.
-Since residual gerbes are $\acute{\text{e}}$tale locally classifying stacks, and that we assumed that $\mathcal{X}$ is defined over an algebraically closed field so far, $f$ will always be induced by the map quotienting the stabilizer group scheme by its identity component.
+Since residual gerbes are \'etale locally classifying stacks, and that we assumed that $\mathcal{X}$ is defined over an algebraically closed field so far, $f$ will always be induced by the map quotienting the stabilizer group scheme by its identity component, which implies that $f$ is surjective.

 Since $\phi$ also factor through $G/G^{\circ}$, (because the factorization of the residual gerbe), we can replace $\pi_1^h(\mathcal{X},x)$ by $G/G^{\circ}$, and call the vertical map as $f'$ and the map from $G/G^{\circ}$ to $\pi_1(\overline{\mathcal{X}},y)$ as $\phi'$, as follows: